 Yes.
 Condensed milk is prepared from cow’s milk.

-- Condensed milk is rich in protein and minerals like calcium, potassium, and phosphorous.
+- Condensed milk is rich in protein, vitamins, and minerals like calcium, potassium, and phosphorus.

 - These minerals contribute to bone health and overall well-being.

 - However, those with weight loss ambitions must avoid this high-calorie milk variant.